 Over the past several months, US cropland has been decimated by a one-two-three punch.
 Flooding and tornadoes have destroyed portions of Arkansas, Georgia, Kansas, Louisiana, Mississippi, Missouri and Oklahoma croplands, leading to crop failure for many US staples: rice, corn, wheat, soybeans and other crops.
 Livestock has also been negatively impacted in many of these regions.

-In the US wheat belt, Texas and Oklahoma have suffered drought conditions, which lead to the failure of portions of (Read more....)
+In the US wheat belt, Texas and Oklahoma have suffered drought conditions, which lead to the failure of (Read more....)